NicolasMurphy/mass-spectrum-to-audio-converter-monolilth/backend/db/db_usage_stats.md

 # Database Usage Statistics

-This document captures usage metrics for the Render-hosted mass-spectrum database as observed via PostgreSQL's `pg_stat_user_indexes` and `pg_stat_all_tables` views on August 10, 2025.
+This document captures usage metrics for the `mass_spectrum_db` database hosted on Render as observed via PostgreSQL's `pg_stat_user_indexes` and `pg_stat_all_tables` views on August 10, 2025.
 These statistics provide insight into which indexes and tables are actively used by the backend and which remain idle.

 ## Index scans (`pg_stat_user_indexes`)